Skip to main content

 Click to open

 💡 Pro tip: You could assign a movement to groups using this Randomness spinner!
 After students are paired up or grouped, have them spin the wheel to reveal which poetry movement they will research.
-Poetry Movement Spinner
+Randomness widget to assign poetry movements for student research projects

 Click to open